PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--method` (string): Filter the results by the method of the API requests (must be 'GET', 'PUT', 'POST' or 'DELETE')
 - `--responseCode` (integer): Filter the results by the response code of the API requests
 - `--sourceIp` (string): Filter the results by the IP address of the originating API request
+- `--userAgent` (string): Filter the results by the user agent string of the API request
+- `--version` (integer): Filter the results by the API version of the API request
+- `--operationIds` (array): Filter the results by one or more operation IDs for the API request

 ##### Example: